bdunford/rest-test/README.md

 ###Formats

-- json, xml, urlencoded are all accepted formats for the request content.  json and xml can be chosen as the response content type. json is the default
+- JSON, XML, urlencoded are all accepted formats for the request content.
+JSON and XML can be chosen as the response content type.
+JSON is the default

 - Ending a path in .json or .xml will set the response content type and format.  ```example: http://127.0.0.1:3001/customers.xml or http://127.0.0.1:3001/customers/2.xml```